Jeremy Swayman: 2020–21

-With Tuukka Rask sidelined by an upper-body injury and Jaroslav Halák testing positive for the COVID-19 virus, Swayman was promoted to make his NHL debut on April 6, 2021.
+With Tuukka Rask sidelined by an upper-body injury and Jaroslav Halák testing positive for COVID-19, Swayman was promoted to make his NHL debut on April 6, 2021.
 He made 40 saves as the Bruins won 4–2 against the Philadelphia Flyers.
-His first NHL shutout, meanwhile, came on April 16, when he stopped all 25 shots he faced in the Bruins' 3–0 win over the New York Islanders.
+His first NHL shutout came on April 16, when he stopped all 25 shots he faced in the Bruins' 3–0 win over the New York Islanders.
 Swayman played in 10 games for the last six weeks of the Bruins' regular season, during which he went 7–3–0 with a .945 SV% and a 1.50 GAA.
-That regular-season performance prompted coach Bruce Cassidy to select Swayman over Halák as Rask's backup goaltender in the 2021 Stanley Cup playoffs.
+His regular-season performance prompted coach Bruce Cassidy to select Swayman over Halák as Rask's backup goaltender in the 2021 Stanley Cup playoffs.
 He made his postseason debut in Game 5 of the Bruins' second-round playoff series against the Islanders, relieving Rask for the third period.
 Swayman faced three shots, stopping two and allowing a Brock Nelson goal in a game that the Bruins lost 5–4.
 Cassidy opted not to play Swayman in Game 6, and the Bruins were eliminated from the playoffs with their 6–2 loss to the Islanders.